-The AD7938/AD7939 are 12-bit and 10-bit, high speed, low power, successive approximation (SAR) ADCs.
-The parts operate from a single 2.7 V to 5.25 V power supply and feature throughput rates up to 1.5 MSPS.
-The parts contain a low noise, wide bandwidth, differential track-and-hold amplifier that can handle input frequencies up to 50 MHz.
+The AD7938-6 is a 12-bit, high speed, low power, successive approximation (SAR) analog-to-digital converter (ADC).
+The part operates from a single 2.7 V to 5.25 V power supply and features throughput rates up to 625 kSPS.
+The part contains a low noise, wide bandwidth, differential track-and-hold amplifier that can handle input frequencies up to 50 MHz.

-The AD7938/AD7939 feature eight analog input channels with a channel sequencer that allow a preprogrammed selection of channels to be converted sequentially.
-These parts can operate with either single-ended, fully differential, or pseudo-differential analog inputs.
+The AD7938-6 features eight analog input channels with a channel sequencer that allows a preprogrammed selection of channels to be converted sequentially.
+The part can operate with either single-ended, fully differential, or pseudo differential analog inputs.

 The conversion process and data acquisition are controlled using standard control inputs that allow easy interfacing with microprocessors and DSPs.
-The input signal is sampled on the falling edge of $\overline{\text{CONVST}}$ and the conversion is also initiated at this point.
+The input signal is sampled on the falling edge of CONVST and the conversion is initiated at this point.

-The AD7938/AD7939 have an accurate on-chip 2.5 V reference that can be used as the reference source for the analog-to-digital conversion.
+The AD7938-6 has an accurate on-chip 2.5 V reference that can be used as the reference source for the analog-to-digital conversion.
 Alternatively, this pin can be overdriven to provide an external reference.